Union of Greens and Farmers: History

 The alliance was established to contest the 2002 parliamentary election by the Latvian Green Party (LZP) and Latvian Farmers' Union (LZS).
 It ran on an ideologically amorphous agenda and won 12 out of 100 seats in the parliament.
 In March 2004, Indulis Emsis from the LZP became the Prime Minister of Latvia until December of that year.

 On a European level, the LZP cooperated with the European Green Party while the LZS has no formal affiliation.
 Before the 2004 European Parliament election, ZZS announced that if its representative was elected, he or she would join one of two political groups depending on which party they belonged to.

 The alliance continued for the 2006 parliamentary election, and won 18 seats.
 It became part of the governing coalition, and LZP chairman Indulis Emsis, who served as Prime Minister briefly in 2004, became Speaker of the Saeima.

 Aivars Lembergs was the candidate of the Union of Greens and Farmers for the position of Prime Minister in 2006, before being charged with corruption, fraud, bribery, money laundering and abuse of elected office on 20 July 2006.
 On 14 March 2007, Lembergs was detained by the Latvian authorities in relation to a criminal investigation.

 At the 2014 European Parliament election, the ZZS won 8.3% of the vote and for the first time one of Latvia's European Parliament seats.
 Its MEP is Iveta Grigule who initially sat with the Europe of Freedom and Direct Democracy (EFFD) group.
 On 16 October 2014 Grigule defected from the EFDD to sit as an independent.
 This move required EFDD to co-opt a member of Poland's Congress of the New Right to remain eligible for parliamentary group status.
 In April 2015 she joined the Alliance of Liberals and Democrats for Europe (ALDE) group.

 In the 2015 presidential election, the alliance's then-leader Raimonds Vējonis became President of Latvia and subsequently resigned his leadership of the alliance.
 In January 2016, after the resignation of Prime Minister Laimdota Straujuma, Liepāja Party member Māris Kučinskis became the head of government.
 After the 2018 Latvian parliamentary election, ZZS lost ten seats and ultimately in 2019 became a part of the opposition to the Kariņš cabinet.
+It stayed in opposition until 2023, when it became part of Evika Siliņa cabinet.